eternalstorms/ESSSubtitledMenuItemView/README.md

 <img src="https://eternalstorms.at/blog/esssubtitledmenuitemview.png" style="width:395px;" />

-Or see it in a video [here](https://eternalstorms.at/blog/esssubtitledmenuitemview.mov).
+Or see it in a video [on my blog](https://blog.eternalstorms.at/2021/03/13/ess-nsmenuitems-with-subtitles/).

 ## First, the License Agreement